All Products

 Note

-By default, a RAM user cannot query data from production tables.
-To do so, you must apply for permissions in Security Center.
-For more information about the preset data permissions and access control for MaxCompute in DataWorks, see Details about data permission control for MaxCompute.
-For more information about how to grant permissions using commands in MaxCompute, see Manage user permissions by using commands.
+By default, a RAM user cannot query production tables.
+To obtain these permissions, you must apply for them in Security Center.
+For information about data permission presets and access control for MaxCompute in DataWorks, see Data permission control details for MaxCompute.
+For information about how to grant permissions by using commands in MaxCompute, see Manage user permissions by using commands.

 Use SQL functions